 - Lack of Charging: As mentioned previously, lack of proper charging is the main reason that a battery will not last as long as it should.
 At the very minimum, a battery should be charged once a month if left unused.

 - Complete Drain: Have you ever left your key on, and totally killed the battery?
 If recovered in a short time period, the battery should charge back to 100%.
 But every time this happens, it is similar to the battery having a “heart attack”, and shortening its overall life.
 Always turn your vehicle off with the keyed ignition switch, not the “kill switch”.

 Better Battery Choice:

 - AGM: Sealed AGM batteries typically last 3 to 5 years on average.
-6 to 8 years is easily obtainable with proper maintenance.
 Typically sealed AGM batteries will give warning before completely dying.
 They will start slower, and require more charging.
 This is your clue to replace the battery.
 Typically they do not fail all of a sudden.